 I'm asking all of you who may read this article, please - if you see a trooper, police car, or other emergency vehicle on the side of the road, please slow down or move over, as it may save a life.
 The men and women of law enforcement deserve our respect and appreciation for the sacrifices they make on a daily basis.
 What better sign of respect than to go out of our way to do all we can to keep them safe at work so they can go home to the families at the end of their shift.
 Tragically, Trooper Nipper didn't have that opportunity at the end of his shift that fateful night.
 Unfortunately, he wasn't the first officer to be killed during the course of a traffic stop, but I'm begging all of you - let's please do all we can to make him the last.

 If you have been involved in an accident, it is important to speak to a Houston personal injury lawyer as soon as you can.
-To schedule a free case evaluation with the attorneys of Stewart J. Guss, Attorney at Law, call today at 800-898-4877 or send us an email through our online contact form.
-Remember, you pay us nothing up front to take your case, and you pay us nothing at all unless and until we’ve won.
+To schedule a free case evaluation with the attorneys of Stewart J. Guss, Injury Accident Lawyers, call today at 800-898-4877 or send us an email through our online contact form.
+Remember, you pay us nothing up front to take your case, and you pay us nothing at all unless and until we've won.